Bing Liu (filmmaker): Career

 His second documentary feature, All These Sons, which focuses on gun violence in Chicago as it follows two Chicago-area programs targeting at-risk young men, was co-directed with Joshua Altman and premiered at the 2021 Tribeca Film Festival, where Liu and Altman won the jury award for Best Cinematography, Documentary Feature.

 Liu worked as a segment director for America to Me, a documentary series released by Starz in 2018.
 He has a forthcoming documentary project on millennial relationships.

 In 2025, Liu directed Preparation for the Next Life for Amazon MGM Studios.

+Awards and honors

+In 2018, Liu's documentary Minding the Gap was nominated for Best Documentary Feature at the 91st Academy Awards.